ietf/id-guidelines/README.md

 cases where it is acceptable to not do so, [as detailed here](#limiting-modifications-and-derivative-works).

-Any Internet-Draft submitted that does not select one of the required IPR boilerplate statements cannot be submitted.
+Authors of IETF stream documents must not select boilerplate that prohibits publication as an RFC.```

 Authors preparing plaintext submissions must carefully reproduce the text most appropriate for their Internet-Draft.
 They must also include the